 - Royal mummies and mummy priests can torment you, instantly cutting your HP by up to half.
 They can then smite you to finish the job.

-- Royal mummies and mummy priests can summon a ton of undead and demons which attack you and make it difficult to attack the summoners with melee or non-smite-targeted attacks, but also means they will frequently abjure your own summons.
+- Royal mummies and mummy priests can summon a ton of tough monsters, which makes it difficult to attack the summoners with melee or single-target attacks.
+And they will frequently abjure your own summons.

 - Inability to stairdance.
 You cannot simply bring one stairload of enemies upstairs at a time and polish them off.

 Some strategies, with their specific strengths and weaknesses, are outlined below.
 One should mix and match them to fit your character: it is unlikely that one can do Tomb simply by being a Zin or a Kiku worshipper, or simply by having Dispel Undead, but a lichform necromancer of Kiku, or Zinnite with a holy weapon and silence, stands a very good chance of making it.
 The best general advice is to know your limits.
 If one encounter with a royal mummy nearly killed you, then the next one may very well finish you off.
 Just remember that completing the Tomb is by no means required to win the game.

 Generally, the safest approaches to Tomb:2 and Tomb:3 involve getting to the up-stair back to where you started as the first priority, and killing off all the mummies in Tomb:2 and 3 as the second priority.
 Read scrolls of fog to limit line of sight to avoid the number of torments and smites you face, and be ready to use up your buff potions, evocables, and scrolls of blinking at any point.